 - Choose a color scheme.
 Only continuous color schemes are shown by default.
 Check Show all to show all available color schemes.
 Color schemes stored in your Favorites style or custom styles always appear in this list, regardless of their type.

-Modify unclassed colors
+Modify unclassed color symbology

 - To adjust the distribution of the color scheme, drag either of the slider controls on the histogram.
 Any data with a value greater than the maximum slider value draws with the color shown above it.
 Any data with a value lower than the minimum slider value draws with the color shown below it.
 Any variation in the color scheme is applied to the data between these two controls.